-- Cognitive distractions such as personal or work problems, financial problems, daydreaming about upcoming events, or even listening to the radio.
+- Cognitive distractions, including personal or work problems, financial problems, daydreaming about upcoming events or listening to the radio.

-- Incidental distractions such as manipulating the windshield wiper controls or an animal stepping into the roadway or an insect flying into the window of the vehicle.
+- Incidental distractions such as manipulating the windshield wiper controls, an animal stepping into the roadway, or an insect flying into the vehicle’s window.

 Speeding Increases Car Accident Risk

-As stated by the National Highway Traffic Safety Administration, a crash is classified as a speeding-related crash if any driver involved was charged with the offense of speeding, or was found to have been traveling faster than the posted limit, racing, or driving too fast for the conditions.
+The National Highway Traffic Safety Administration stated that a crash is classified as a speeding-related wreck if any driver involved was charged with speeding.
 More than a quarter of all fatal crashes are the result of speeding.
 Here is more information about this common cause of accidents: